-They are planning to use 2 cylinders for the Broad Peak attempt and 2, maybe 3, cylinders for the prior G2 attempt.
+They are planning to use 2 cylinders for the G2 attempt (and 2 for Broad Peak).

-Will I be taught how to use the oxygen systems?
+Will we be taught how to use the oxygen systems?

 Top quality, reliable oxygen tanks, masks and regulators will be provided for you on your climb and we will go through their usage in depth at basecamp so you can practice before your climb.
 We typically use oxygen from Camp 3 (roughly 7,300m) to sleep & climb on to the summit.
 If you are interested in extra oxygen to use from C2 (roughly 6,600m) on the summit bid and to run a higher flow rate on summit day please let us know in advance and we can arrange this.